Pasta e Patate con Provola in Italy: A Complete Food Lover's Guide

 Appropriate serving temperature

-Should be served very hot to ensure food safety and proper melting of the cheese.
+Should be served very hot to ensure optimal quality and proper melting of the cheese.
 Lukewarm serving could indicate it's been sitting out.

 What to avoid